Skip to content

 No company admin or accountancy costsHigher mortgage rates and fees

-Section 24 applies — mortgage interest not deductibleAdditional accounting and filing obligations
+Section 24 applies, so mortgage interest is not deductibleAdditional accounting and filing obligations

 Profits taxed at your marginal income tax rateExtracting profits attracts dividend tax